PetaPetaPeta/petapetapeta/_posts/2016-05-14-setting-up-jekyll.markdown

 ---
 layout: post
-title: Setting up jekyll
+title: setting up jekyll
-autho: Peter Poulsen
+author: Peter Poulsen
-categories: ["docker", "jekyll"]
+categories: docker jekyll
 ---
-# Introduction
-In this blog post I will describe how to set up a Jekyll-based blog on Github by the use of Docker.
+This blog post describes how to set up a blog on Github by the use of Docker and Jekyll.<!--more-->

+Before you get started ensure that you have the following two available:

+* <a href="https://github.com">A Github account</a>
+* <a href="https://www.docker.com/products/docker-toolbox">Docker Toolbox</a>

+# Getting started